tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 both options, only the TIK's identity and its public component are ever passed between the Client or Server TLS stack and its Attestation Service.
-While the two types of implementations may have identical functionality, their security properties are not, see {{sec-guarantees}} for more details.
+While the two types of implementations may have identical functionality, their security properties often differ, see {{sec-guarantees}} for more details.

 # Use of Remote Attestation Credentials in the TLS Handshake